Provisional Democratic Government: History

 On 25 December, the DSE attacked the town of Konitsa, intending to seize the city as the new government's headquarters.
 According to testimony by Vafiadis, Zachariadis had expressed the hope that if the city fell and became the Communists' capital, the PDG would be recognized by the Soviet Union and other Eastern Bloc states.
 The attack lasted until 4 January 1948, but ended in failure.
 In the end, the PDG was never recognized by any government, because the Soviets feared a widening of the conflict into general warfare between the West and their satellite states in the Balkans.
 Soviet premier Joseph Stalin told Zachariadis in February 1948 that the neighbouring governments would only recognize the PDG after other countries had first done so.

 As the national government pushed the DSE back in 1948, Vafiadis clashed with Zachariadis over the pursuit of the war.
-Finally, he was ousted from his position as PDG chairman on 7 February 1949, and Zachariadis himself assumed the position until 3 April 1949, when he was succeeded by Dimitrios Partsalidis.
+Finally, he was ousted from his position as PDG chairman on 7 February 1949.
+In 3 April 1949, he was succeeded by Dimitrios Partsalidis.
 Following defeat by government forces in the Battle of Grammos, the Provisional Democratic Government was defeated in the Civil War and left Greece on 28 August 1949.
 The PDG survived in exile until they were finally dissolved in October 1950.